-You should now begin, finding out as much information as possible about different careers.
+You should now begin finding out as much information as possible about different careers.
 To do this, you should:

 - 1. Talk to People a good way of finding out what jobs are most likely to appeal to you is by talking to as many people as possible about the work they do. - 2.
 Vocational Guidance There are people who can offer you specialised help in the careers area.
-Begin by making an appointment with the Careers Coordinator. - 3.
+Begin by making an appointment with our Careers Manager, Ms. Suzanne Patterson. - 3.
 Teachers Talk to your teachers about your strengths and areas of interest. - Vocational Opportunities As you progress through Years 9 and 10, many opportunities will be offered to you to try something new.
-Take advantage of programs such as TAFE Taster Days, University Open Days and work experience.
+Take advantage of programs such as TAFE Taster Days, University Open Days, Future Me program, Talk Money workshop, work experience, and more.